jeangelj/data_wiki/README.md

-# datasciencebasics
+# DATA
-data science notes and cheatsheets
+notes, tips and links for data science and data visualizations